There are many ways in which the manipulative parent may manipulate their offspring, including:

 - use of ‘the silent treatment’

 - positive reinforcement of behaviour which is damaging to the child

 - causing the child to believe that s/he will only be loved by complying with the parent’s wishes at all times; in other words, there is an ABSENCE of unconditional love (indeed, some parents are emotionally ill-equipped to love their children).

-– causing the child to feel excessive guilt for failing to live up to the parent’s expectations/demands
+- causing the child to feel excessive guilt and ashamed for failing to live up to the parent’s expectations and demands.

 - with-holding love as a form of punishment to cause emotional distress

 - direct or implied threats of physical punishment

 - making the child feel s/he is intrinsically bad for not always bending to the parent’s will

 - Financial manipulation.
 Some parents may manipulate their child using money for a whole host of reasons, including spoiling the child and then accusing him of ingratitude; as a tacit way of keeping the child quiet about abuse; to compensate the child for emotional neglect and ameliorate feelings of guilt; to make the child feel indebted; to increase the child’s dependence; to induce feelings of guilt in the child either explicitly or implicitly; as a tool to regulate the child’s behaviour; as an expression of the parent’s superiority and contempt for the child; as a superficial way of acting ‘the good parent.’

 - making the child believe he is uncaring for not fully meeting the parent’s needs